Bruin Advertising & Marketing Team (2015–2016, Los Angeles)

-The ask: Create a marketing campaign for the following 2017 year to grow Snapple™ in the US, measured by brand relevance, purchase frequency, and 'top of mind' brand awareness.
-This was part of the official National Student Advertising Competition (NSAC) objective our Bruin AdTeam would tackle and ultimately present our comprehensive ad campaign for at the 2016 Southern California Regionals – and take home 2nd Place.
+The ask was to create a marketing campaign for the following 2017 year to grow Snapple™ in the US, measured by brand relevance, purchase frequency, and 'top of mind' brand awareness.
+This was part of the official NSAC (National Student Advertising Competition) objective our Bruin AdTeam would tackle and ultimately present our comprehensive ad campaign for and take home 2nd Place.
 Our Strategic Planning committee involved our entire team in the research process in order to deliver a campaign strategy from narratives we all came to understand.

 AdTeam is divided into four subcommittees to reflect real roles within the marketing industry, and that can channel our expertise and allow efficient work in parallel for the tight NSAC timeline.
 AdTeam is an entirely student-run, passionate team of UCLA students from various academic majors and class years, some of whom joined as freshman and were now Account Directors leading our team with years of NSAC and marketing internship experience.
 I applied for the Strategic Planning subcommittee within AdTeam, eager to exercise my market research and problem solving passions.
 Our Strategic Planning subcommittee's goal was to create actionable insights about Snapple's consumers and competitive landscape, that the other subcommittees could then use to guide the creation and distribution of the comprehensive ad campaign we would present at NSAC 2016.